 The objectives of the nuclear engineering graduate program are:

 Information on applying can be found on the Mechanical Engineering and Materials Science Graduate Admissions webpage.

-Students may take classes before they are accepted into the program under a Special Student Application.
+Students not enrolled in the program can be given special permission to participate in a class under a Special Student Application.
 Students must apply and have all materials in for Special Student Applications two weeks prior to the first day of classes.

 If you have questions please contact the The Mechanical Engineering and Materials Science Graduate Administrator, Ms. Carolyn Chuha via email or at 412-624-9722.